PathMem: Toward Cognition-Aligned Memory Transformation for Pathology MLLMs: Related Work

-With the rapid development of computational pathology, the availability of large-scale whole slide images (WSIs) paired with diagnostic reports has catalyzed the rise of pathology-oriented MLLMs~\cite{xu2024whole, ding2025multimodal, ahmed2024pathalign}.
-By pretraining on hundreds of thousands of WSIs and billions of tiles, recent foundation models encode rich slide-level morphological and clinical semantics, enabling transfer to diverse downstream tasks such as cancer subtyping, prognosis prediction, cross-modal retrieval, and report generation.
+\paragraph{Pathology MLLM.} With the rapid development of computational pathology, the availability of large-scale whole slide images (WSIs) paired with diagnostic reports has catalyzed the rise of pathology-oriented MLLMs~\cite{xu2024whole, ding2025multimodal, ahmed2024pathalign, zhou2025mllm4pue, chen2024metapath,allaberdiev2026chestxgen,chen2025evidence}.
 For instance, Prov-GigaPath~\cite{xu2024whole} and TITAN~\cite{ding2025multimodal} emphasize large-scale whole-slide modeling and vision–language alignment, while PRISM~\cite{shaikovski2024prism} and PathAlign~\cite{ahmed2024pathalign} demonstrate the effectiveness of language-aligned slide embeddings for zero-shot and generative applications.
 Building upon these slide-level foundations, recent pathology MLLMs further integrate instruction tuning, task unification, and computational efficiency into a cohesive framework.
 PathAsst~\cite{sun2024pathasst} and CPath-Omni~\cite{sun2025cpath} construct unified multimodal assistants that consolidate patch- and slide-level tasks under large-scale image–text supervision.
 SlideChat~\cite{chen2025slidechat} and WSI-LLaVA~\cite{liang2025wsi} enhance morphology-aware reasoning and conversational capabilities through dedicated WSI-benchmarks and instruction data.
-To address the prohibitive cost of gigapixel modeling, LoC-Path~\cite{hu2025loc} introduces redundancy-aware compression for efficient slide representation, while ChatEXAONEPath~\cite{kim2025chatexaonepath} strengthens expert-level clinical reasoning via retrieval-based data construction.
+To address the prohibitive cost of gigapixel modeling, LoC-Path~\cite{hu2025loc} introduces redundancy-aware compression for efficient slide representation, while ChatEXAONEPath~\cite{kim2025chatexaonepath} strengthens expert-level clinical reasoning via retrieval-based data construction. \ding{168} In summary, while \textit{prior pathology MLLMs achieve strong slide-level understanding through large-scale pretraining and alignment, they lack explicit mechanisms to balance long-term knowledge and short-term contextual memory, limiting stable and consistent clinical reasoning.}